Kent Connect to Support

 About dementia

-People often get confused about the difference between Alzheimer's disease and dementia.
-Alzheimer's disease is a type of dementia and, together with vascular dementia, makes up the majority of cases.
+People often confuse Alzheimer's disease with dementia.
+Alzheimer's is a type of dementia and, along with vascular dementia, makes up most cases.
 Alzheimer's disease accounts for 60 to 80 percent of dementia cases.

-Vascular dementia, which occurs after a stroke, is the second most common dementia type.
-There are many other conditions that can cause symptoms of dementia.
-Some of these are reversible, such as thyroid problems and vitamin deficiencies.
+Vascular dementia, which occurs after a stroke, is the second most common type.
+There are also other conditions that can cause dementia-like symptoms, some of which are reversible, such as thyroid problems and vitamin deficiencies.

 Worried someone has dementia?

-• changes in personality and mood
+• Changes in personality and mood.

 Living with dementia